YingruWuGit/HiCKey/README.md

 "nijchr16_list.txt" is the list form of the matrix, Tab separated, containing only nonzero reads with their row and column indices (0 based).

-"chr21_50kb.RAWobserved" is one of the HiC matrices produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm.nih.gov/geo/).
+"chr21_50kb.RAWobserved" is one of the unnormalized HiC matrices produced by Rao (2015) and downloaded from the Gene Expression Omnibus (GEO) database (http://www.ncbi.nlm.nih.gov/geo/).

 "samp2n.txt" is the hierarchical TADs example demonstrated in our paper, it was produced by Forcato (2017) and normalized.